mialeevs/kubernetes_installation_docker/README.md

 ### On each of Data plane node

 > Joining the node to the cluster:
+> Don't forget to include **--cri-socket unix:///var/run/cri-dockerd.sock** with the join command

 ```bash
 sudo kubeadm join $controller_private_ip:6443 --token $token --discovery-token-ca-cert-hash $hash